40th Cavalry Regiment (United States)

-The 40th Armor Regiment was an armored regiment of the United States Army until the inactivation of its last element, its 1st Battalion, in 1996.
-It was redesignated and reactivated in 2005 as the 40th Cavalry Regiment and assigned to the 2nd Infantry Brigade Combat Team (Airborne), 11th Airborne Division.
+The 40th Armor Regiment was a regiment of the Armored Branch of the United States Army until the inactivation of its last element, its 1st Battalion, in 1996.
+It was redesignated and reactivated in 2005 as the 40th Cavalry Regiment and assigned to the 4th Brigade (Airborne), 25th Infantry Division.
+In 2022 it became part of the 2nd Infantry Brigade Combat Team (Airborne), 11th Airborne Division.

 World War II

 Constituted as the 4th Armored Regiment on 13 January 1941, the unit was retitled the 40th Armored Regiment on 8 May 1941 and then inactivated on 1 January 1942.
 The 40th Armored Regiment was reactivated on 2 March 1942 at Camp Polk, Louisiana and assigned to the 7th Armored Division.

 The regiment moved to Fort Benning on 20 September 1943, and was divided into two tank battalions, the 40th and the 709th Tank Battalions, equipped with M4 Medium and M5 Light tanks.

 The 40th Tank Battalion entered combat on 15 August 1944 fighting across northern France into Belgium, where it made a significant contribution to the defeat of German forces at St. Vith during the Battle of the Bulge.
 The 40th then drove into Germany linking up with the Russians on the Baltic coast.
 The 40th Tank Battalion received participation credit for four European campaigns from Northern France to Central Europe and was awarded the Belgian Fourragere.

 The 709th Tank Battalion, which served as a separate tank battalion, entered combat in France on 11 July 1944.
 The battalion participated in five European campaigns from Normandy to Central Europe.
 The 709th was inactivated on 10 April 1946 at Camp Kilmer, New Jersey.
 The 709th was reactivated as the 86th Tank Battalion on 30 July 1948 joining the 3d Armored Division at Fort Knox, Kentucky.
 In 1953, it was redesignated as the 709th and then inactivated in Germany on 1 October 1957.